- About Terumo

 Reducing the environmental impact of business activities is a social responsibility for companies that must be fulfilled in order to realize a sustainable society as well as an important measure for achieving sustainable growth.
 Accordingly, we are striving to reduce greenhouse gas (GHG) emissions and waste, effectively use energy and resources, and develop environmentally friendly and safe products.

 Based on international frameworks, such as the United Nations Sustainable Development Goals and the Paris Agreement, Terumo recognizes that reducing GHG emissions from its business activities, through means such as improving energy efficiency and combating climate change, is an important responsibility and is advancing Group-wide activities to this end.

 Companies are now expected to set science-based GHG emission reduction targets and to work toward the achievement of these targets in order to contribute to accomplishing the Paris Agreement’s goal.
-In fiscal 2019, Terumo established the Group’s new target of GHG emission reduction for fiscal 2030 based on the methodology for setting GHG emission reduction target endorsed by the international initiative known as Science Based Targets.
-The Group's target was approved as science-based by the Science-Based Targets initiative in March 2020.
-The target is classified to be aligned with the "well-below 2 degrees".
-In November 2021, the target for scope 1* and 2* was updated from 30% reduction compared to fiscal 2018, which was approved to be aligned with "well-below 2 degrees pathway" by the Science-Based Targets initiative in 2020, to 50% reduction, which is aligned with "1.5 degrees pathway", in order to accelerate the climate change measures.
-In addition, the Terumo Group aims to achieve carbon neutrality by 2040 and sets a new target for the ratio of renewable energy use.
-The target update has been submitted to the Science-Based Targets initiative for validation of the alignment with "1.5 degrees pathway".
+Terumo has established the Group’s new target of GHG emission reduction for fiscal 2030 based on the methodology for setting GHG emission reduction target endorsed by the international initiative known as Science Based Targets.
+The Scope 1* and 2* target was re-approved by the Science-Based Targets initiative in March 2023, and the 2030 target was increased from a 30% reduction compared to 2018 to a 50.4% reduction, with an update from the ‘well-below 2 degrees pathway’ to the ‘1.5 degrees pathway’, which was certified in 2020.
+In addition, the Terumo Group aims to achieve carbon neutrality by 2040 and sets a target for the proportion of renewable energy used.